 - I maintain an impartial presence regarding curriculum. or curriculum providers.
 Again, some are more true to Waldorf pedagogy than others so if you are looking for curriculum that is true to Steiner’s work, do your research for yourself.
 If I use something and I love it, I will say it in my posts on different grades.
 Different curriculum and different resources speaks to different people.
 Do your research.
 If you want this path, then you will find places to ask questions and take the time to study yourself.

 - A curriculum consultant could be helpful, if it is the right person for where you are.
+Choose with care.
 Again though, I STRONGLY feel more that the tools for this path lie within you and less within outside people.
 I absolutely will not comment on curriculum consultants because I feel you can do this!